murry61/touchosc-reaktor-8steps/README.md

 </div>

 ### Next Versions
-Next versions will gradually extend the core funcionality and add more functions.
+Next versions will gradually extend the core funcionality and add more features.

 #### Version 2
 - 2 operation modes: a) Hosted in DAW, b) Standalone